dfinnis/RainyDay/README.md

 Specify origin and destination as prompted.

+Dependencies: requests, json and pandas.

 BTW: There are only 50 API requests per day available.
-To get a new API key: register for a free account with [accuweather](https://developer.accuweather.com/), follow the steps, and replace the API key in rainyday.py.
+To get a new API key: register for a free account with [accuweather](https://developer.accuweather.com/), follow the directions, and replace the API key in rainyday.py.

 Ride safe and stay dry!